 (a) Compensation for Work - at each anniversary of the commencement of this agreement and upon providing 30 days' prior written notice to the other party, the compensation for Work may be adjusted by an amount calculated by multiplying the sum paid during the then ending year by a fraction, the numerator of which shall be the figure representing the CPIU existing at the end of the anniversary year and the denominator of which shall be the CPIU existing at the beginning of such year.
+For purposes of this agreement, "CPIU" shall mean the most recent final monthly index for "all items" under the "expenditure" category of the Consumer Price Index for All Urban Consumers as announced by the Bureau of Labor Statistics of the U.S. Department of Labor."

 (b) Compensation for Extra Services - the labor involved in the performance of Extra Services shall be invoiced according to UNIVERSAL'S billing rate schedule applicable at the time such labor is performed.

-For purposes of this agreement, "CPIU" and "Consumer Price Index" shall mean the most recent final monthly index for "all items" under the "expenditure" category of the Consumer Price Index for All Urban Consumers as announced by the Bureau of Labor Statistics of the U.S. Department of Labor."
+The applicable billing rate schedule shall be provided to ENRON prior to the performance of any Extra Services.

 Section 5.
 Term.
 The term of this agreement shall be __________ years, beginning on the first day of _____________.
 Notwithstanding anything contained herein to the contrary, either party may terminate this agreement on _______________ or any _______________ thereafter by giving the other party thirty (30) days written notice of termination.
-In the event of termination, ENRON shall pay UNIVERSAL for all Work performed by UNIVERSAL to the time of such cancellation and for such Work performed after the time of such cancellation as UNIVERSAL is directed to perform by ENRON.
-To provide for an equitable adjustment on such a cancellation, UNIVERSAL shall provide ENRON sufficient invoices to support the calculation of, and shall calculate the sum of (a) the actual labor cost for the Work it has performed based on time expended multiplied by the then effective billing rates of UNIVERSAL and b) the cost of materials furnished or employed by UNIVERSAL in the performance of the Work plus ten percent.
-UNIVERSAL shall deduct from that sum the amounts it has received from ENRON in payment for the Work.
-If the cost calculated by UNIVERSAL exceeds the amounts paid by ENRON and are reasonably supported by valid business documents, then ENRON shall pay the difference to UNIVERSAL within thirty days after receiving a summary of the calculations called for by this provision.
-If the amounts paid by ENRON exceed the cost calculated by UNIVERSAL and are reasonably supported by valid business documents, then UNIVERSAL shall pay the difference to ENRON within thirty days after the date of the cancellation.
+In the event of termination, ENRON shall pay UNIVERSAL as provided in Section 2 for all Work performed by UNIVERSAL to the effective date of such termination ("Termination Date").
+For such Work performed after the Termination Date as UNIVERSAL is directed to perform by ENRON, UNIVERSAL shall provide ENRON sufficient invoices to support the calculation of, and shall calculate the sum of (a) the actual labor cost for the Work it has performed based on time expended multiplied by the then effective billing rates of UNIVERSAL (such rate schedule to be provided to ENRON prior to the performance of any such Work) and b) the cost of materials furnished or employed by UNIVERSAL in the performance of the Work plus ten percent.